otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-seeding-api-testing-render-deployment.md

 ## Seeding

 **Seeding** is the process of populating a database with data.
-It is useful for testing and development purposes.
+It is useful for development purposes.
 There are several ways to seed a database.
 For this class, we will focus on two methods:

 1. **Prisma Client**: Use the Prisma Client to seed the database with data.
 2. **GitHub Gist**: Use a GitHub Gist to seed the database with data.